AhmedMKhattab/phd-defense/README.md

 ## 📌 Title
 **Personalizing Type 2 Diabetes Risk Prediction**
+A Machine Learning Approach Integrating Genetics, Phenotypes, and Real-World Data

 ## 🔍 What’s the problem?
 Current diabetes screening tools follow a "one-size fits all" approach and miss people who are truly at risk.